lmorchard/blog.lmorchard.com/README.md

 ## TODO

+* Auto-convert Flickr photo links to downloaded images with scaled thumbnails

+* Auto-generate scaled images from thumbnails identified in posts

+* Revive the comments archiver to preserve closed Disqus threads

 * Genericize this stuff into a reusable package?

-* Auto-generate scaled images from thumbnails identified in posts

 * Build a page to author posts [by logging into the Github API](https://github.com/vrypan/jekyll-post-via-web)